Japanese Tartar sauce- a rich, savory, unsweet, and super-chunky tartar sauce.

 These herbs can give fancy color and refreshing flavor to the tartar sauce.

 You can use 100% mayonnaise without a problem, I use 1/4 cup of yogurt to reduce calories and make the sauce smooth.

 Milk would be substituted yet add a small batch each time to check out viscosity.

 To store this Japanese tartar sauce, keep it covered and chilled in the refrigerator.

 It should be consumed within 2-3 days since it contains yogurt, fresh minced onions, and boiled eggs.

 - ¼ cup Greek yogurt/ Sour cream

 - 1 tbsp French Whole Grain Old Fashioned Mustard

-- Soak chopped onion in water for 10 minutes to get rid of the sharp flavor if desired.
-Drain them and pat them on a kitchen towel and squeeze the excess water out.
+- Optionally, soak minced onion in cold water for 10 minutes to get rid of the sharp flavor if desired.
+Drain and squeeze the excess water out with your hands.

 - In a large bowl, add mayonnaise, yogurt, and the remaining ingredients.
 Combine well.